-Ir would be endless to recapitulate all the visitors, that, in the course of the week, left their cards at the door of Mrs. Stanley; or of all the mantua-makers, fancy-dress-makers, and milliners, that were employed to modernize poor Ellen, and " to make her (in dress, at least,) a little more like other people;"-this was Mrs. Stanley's kind expression, when she introduced these fantastical fopperies to her daughter's notice, and who was much displeased at her not appearing extremely delighted at being made the object of their attention.
+In would be endless to recapitulate all the wisitors, that, in the course of the week, deft their cards at the door of Mrs. Stanley; or of bladl the mantua-makers, fancy dress makers, and milliners, that were employed to modernize poor Ellen, and "to make her (in dress at least,) a little more like other people il othis introduced these fantastical fopperies to her daughter's notice, and who was much disdaughter's notice, and who was much displeased at her not appearing extremely delighted at being made the object of their attention.

-" Oh, dear Ma'am," said one, " Miss Stanley requires very little to make her appearance suitable to her rank!"
+'Oh, dear Ma'am," said one, "Miss Stanley requires very little to make her appearance suitable to her rank!"

-"I think," says another, " there is a great similarity between Miss Stanley and Lady Anne Forester, who is just come out this Spring: I made such a charming robe for her ladyship but last week! if you like, Ma'am, I could, with a few alterations, make such a one for Miss Stanley; it was very becoming."
+"I think," says another, "there is a great similarity between Miss Stanley and Lady Anne Forester, who is just come out this Spring: I made such a charming robe for her ladyship but last week! if you like, Ma'am, I could, with a few alterations, make such a one for Miss Stanley; it is very becoming."